What Are Drug Rehab Centers?

 Not all drug rehab centers offer the same services and programs.
 Different types of drug rehab centers are designed to meet the needs of people with varying levels of addiction severity.

-Inpatient drug rehab treatment is an intensive form of care, offering 24-hour support to people struggling with substance abuse or co-occurring disorders.
-Living in a residential treatment facility removes people from their familiar environment.
-These private treatment centers provide easy access to drug treatment counseling, therapies, medical care, and other treatments needed to break the cycle of addiction.
+Intensive drug rehab treatment is a concentrated form of care, offering 24-hour support to people struggling with substance abuse or co-occurring disorders.
+Intensive treatment removes people from their familiar environment while providing easy access to drug treatment counseling, therapies, medical care, and other treatments needed to break the cycle of addiction.

 Drug dependency and substance abuse treatment healing takes as long and is as intense as the person’s addiction level, mental health problems, and other factors.
-Inpatient substance abuse treatment usually lasts from one month to three months under intensive care.
+Substance abuse treatment usually lasts from one month to three months under intensive care.

 During their stay, patients participate in activities which focus on building life skills such as communication, decision-making, and problem-solving, which can be invaluable after completing their program and starting another stage in their recovery journey.